10 Best Diabetic Cat Foods in 2023 – Reviews & Top Picks

 It is also rich in antioxidants for a healthy immune system.

-6. Royal Canin Veterinary Diet Glycobalance Morsels in Gravy Canned Cat Food
+6. Royal Canin Vet Diet Glycobalance Canned Cat Food

 Are you worried that your diabetic cat could suffer blood glucose fluctuations?
 Well, the Royal Canin Veterinary Diet Glycobalance morsels are formulated to balance that.